umran/mushimas/README.md

 ####  The `field` Object

-Each field of a document has a couple of properties that Apify should know about.
+Each field of a document has a couple of properties that Mushimas should know about.
 These properties are provided in the form of a `field` object, one for each field of the document.
 A field object can have a number of properties, both required and optional depending on its type.
 See below for details of each field type in turn.

 ##### String Fields